adyscorpius/logseq-jira/README.md

 ### Testing the plugin

 - `npm install && npm run build` in terminal to install dependencies.

+- To enable Developer mode in Logseq, go to Settings -> Advanced -> Turn on Developer Mode.

 - `Load unpacked plugin` in Logseq Desktop client.